wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-php-mysql-deploy-use-ftp.md

     ![Note properties][note-properties]

-3. From your web site, click the **Download publish profile** link at the bottom right corner of the page:
+3. From your web app, click the **Download publish profile** link at the bottom right corner of the page:

 	![Download publish profile][download-publish-profile]